Music B.A.

 All module offerings are based on availability within the curriculum plan.
 Students should visit the Music Department website for a list of when each module’s courses will be offered.

-Western Art Music Concentration.
+Western Music Concentration.
 A concentration emphasizing classical Western art music performance, theory and history.
 This concentration requires some performance ability on a standard orchestral instrument or voice in classical repertoire (or improvisational repertoire for drum set majors) upon entry to the concentration.
 This concentration does not have a set of modules, but rather has a set course list of requirements.

-The list of course requirements and when the courses are offered can be found on the Music Department website
+The list of course requirements and when the courses are offered can be found on the Music Department website.

 Program Learning Outcomes